The Fisher-KPP equation over simple graphs: Varied persistence states in river networks: Introduction

 In other words, to an observer whose position is fixed on any location of the river bank, the ultimate population density of the species either

 (I) vanishes (washed out by the waterflow) if the waterflow speed satisfies $\beta\geq c_*$, or

 (II) stablizes at the (normalized) carrying capacity 1 if $\beta<c_*$.

+Let us also recall from footnote 1 that \eqref{tr-cauchy} has one or two positive steady-states, depending on whether $\beta<c_*$ or $\beta\geq c_*$.

-Our analysis in this paper shows that the above dichotomy phenomenon generally does not stand even very simple changes of the topological structure of the river.
-More precisely, if the homogeneous river in \eqref{tr-cauchy} is replaced by a simple river system with two or three homogeneous river branches, as described in Figure 1, with each branch having its own (usually different) waterflow speed $\beta$, then the population may persist in a very different fashion to that exhibited by \eqref{tr-cauchy}.
-Indeed, we will show a trichotomy phenomenon, according to the waterflow speeds of the river branches, namely,
+When $\mathbb R$ in \eqref{tr-cauchy} is replaced by one of the graphs in Figure 1, we will show that the population may persist in a very different fashion to that exhibited by \eqref{tr-cauchy} above.
+As we already mentioned, now the problem has infinitely many positive steady-states whenever one exists, but only one of them can be the global attractor.
+We may now add that the global attractor in every case is a nonnegative steady-state, and these global attractors can be classified into three types, which indicates that the long-time dynamical behaviour of the problem is governed by a trichotomy, according to the water flow speeds of the river branches, namely,

-{\bf (i) washing out:} if the waterflow speed in every branch is no less than $c_*$, then the population will be washed out in every branch as in case (I) for \eqref{tr-cauchy},
+{\bf (i) washing out:} if the water flow speed in every branch is no less than $c_*$, then the population will be washed out in every branch as in case (I) for \eqref{tr-cauchy},

-{\bf (ii) persistence at carrying capacity:} if the waterflow speed in every upper branch is smaller than $c_*$, then the population will persist at its carrying capacity in each branch as in case (II) for \eqref{tr-cauchy},
+{\bf (ii) persistence at carrying capacity:} if the water flow speed in every upper branch is smaller than $c_*$, then the population will persist at its carrying capacity 1 in each branch as in case (II) for \eqref{tr-cauchy},

 {\bf (iii) persistence below carrying capacity:} in all the remaining cases, the population will persist at a positive steady-state strictly below the carrying capacity in every branch.